Gregg Palmer

 Palmer Edwin Lee (January 25, 1927 – October 31, 2015), known by his stage name Gregg Palmer, was an American film and television actor.
+He was known for playing Tom McLowery in the final season of the American western television series The Life and Legend of Wyatt Earp.

+Life and career

-Born in San Francisco, California, Palmer served in the United States Army Air Corps as a cryptographer in World War II.
+Palmer was born in San Francisco, California, He served in the United States Army Air Corps as a cryptographer in World War II.
 He began his acting career in 1950 with the uncredited role of an ambulance driver in the film My Friend Irma Goes West.

 Palmer guest-starred in numerous television programs, including Gunsmoke, Bonanza, Wagon Train, Kolchak: The Night Stalker, The Virginian, The Wild Wild West, Rawhide, Star Trek: The Original Series, Mannix, Mission: Impossible and Death Valley Days.
-He also appeared in films, including Big Jake, Magnificent Obsession, To Hell and Back, The Shootist, The Rebel Set, Zombies of Mora Tau, Taza, Son of Cochise, Francis Goes to West Point and The Creature Walks Among Us.
-Palmer played Tom McLowery in the western television series The Life and Legend of Wyatt Earp.
-Palmer retired in 1982, his last credit being in the miniseries The Blue and the Gray.
+He also appeared in films, including Big Jake, Rio Lobo, Magnificent Obsession, To Hell and Back, The Shootist, The Rebel Set, Zombies of Mora Tau, Taza, Son of Cochise, Francis Goes to West Point and The Creature Walks Among Us.
+He retired in 1982, his last credit being in the miniseries The Blue and the Gray.

-Palmer died in October 2015 in Encino, California, at the age of 88.
+Palmer died on October 31, 2015 in Encino, California, at the age of 88.